CompEpigen/KBH_thesis_work/README.md

 # Thesis project of KBH

 This repo contains the projects K. Brooks Henry did during his master thesis with the Computational Cancer Epigenomics group at the German Cancer Research Center (DKFZ).
-Done from 01/08/2020 to
+Done from 01/08/2020 to XXXX

 Email: k.henry@dkfz-heidelberg.de